 The processor PCB also contains several power supply ICs to provide the different voltages needed for the unit.

-There is a single flat flex connector which links the processor PCB with the top switching and microphone PCB.
+A single flat flex connector links the processor PCB with the top switching and microphone PCB.

 On the lower side of the main PCB are 12 RGB LEDs around the edge which are driven by an LP5036 Texas Instruments 36-channel I2C constant current RGB LED driver.

 The internal speaker is driven by a TAS5805M Texas Instruments 23-W stereo, 45-W mono, digital input Class-D audio amplifier

 The headphone output is driven using a PAM8908 Diodes Incorporated 25mW stereo headphone driver.

 Under the metal shield is an MT29F4G01ABAFDWB-IT - Micron 4Gb SPI NAND Flash Memory - Marking NQ464 which contains the operating system.

 There is a chip marked MT6398AN which is an unknown MediaTek part but based on the surrounding components it could be a switching PSU.